+▶ Disabled

+▶ Full Initial

+▶ Partial Initial

+▶ Partial Initial

+All USB devices are functional in the operating system and during the POST.

+▶ Partial Initial

-Disabled All USB devices are disabled before the OS boot process completes.
-Full Initial Full Initial Partial Initial Part of the USB devices are disabled before the OS boot process completes.
+Part of the USB devices are disabled before the OS boot process completes.
 (Default)

+(Delault)

 This item is configurable only when Fast Boot is set to Enabled.
 This function is disabled when Fast Boot is set to Ultra Fast.